 Approximately 5,210,733 of the remaining 8,779,763 shares of Common Stock are "restricted" shares within the meaning of Rule 144 under the Securities Act (the "Restricted Shares").
-Of this number, approximately shares not subject to lock-up agreements will be eligible for immediate resale without restriction under Rule 144(k) of the Securities Act.
+Of this number, approximately \\\\\ shares not subject to lock-up agreements will be eligible for immediate resale without restriction under Rule 144(k) of the Securities Act.
 An additional shares held for more than two but less than three years by shareholders who are not affiliates of the Company and who are not subject to lock-up agreements are eligible for sale under Rule 144 of the Securities Act, subject to the volume and other limitations thereunder.
-Upon expiration of lock-up agreements with the Representative three months after the date of the Unit Offering Prospectus (or earlier with the consent of the Representative), shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately with nout restriction pursuant to Rule 144(k).
-Upon expiration of lock-up agree ements with the Represent ative six months after the date of the Unit Offering E Prospectus (or earlier wi th the consent of the Representative), shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately with nout restriction pursuant to Rule 144(k).
-Upon expiration of lock-up agree ements with the Represent ative nine months after the date of the Unit Offeri Representative), shares will be eligible for immediate resale subject to the limitations for resale immediately with nout restriction pursuant to Rule 144(k).
-Upon expiration of lock-up agree ements with the Represent ative one year after the date of the Unit Offering E Prospectus (or earlier wi th the consent of the Representative), shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately with nout restriction pursuant to Rule 144(k).
-As of the date of the Unit Offering E Prospectus, options to pu rchase shares of Common Stock have been gran nted under the Stock Incentive Plan, which shares, if acquired pursuant to the exercise of options, are subject to lock-up agreements which expire one year after the date of this Prospectus (or earlier with the consent of the Representative).
+Upon expiration of lock-up agreements with the Representative three months after the date of the Unit Offering Prospectus (or earlier with the consent of the Representative), \\\\\\ shares will be eligible for immediate resale subject to the limitations of Rule 144 and shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+Upon expiration of lock-up agreements with the Representative six months after the date of the Unit Offering Prospectus (or earlier with the consent of the shares will be eligible for immediate resale Representative), subject to the limitations of Rule 144 and shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+Upon expiration of lock-up agreements with the Representative nine months after the date of the Unit Offering Prospectus (or earlier with the consent of the Representative), \ shares will be eligible for immediate resale subject to the limitations of Rule 144 and \\\\\\ shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+Upon subject to the limitations of Rule 144 and expiration of lock-up agreements with the Representative one year after the date of the Unit Offering Prospectus (or earlier with the consent of the Representative), \\\\\\\ shares will be eligible for immediate resale subject to the limitations of Rule 144 and \\\\\\ shares will be eligible subject to the limitations of Rule 144 and $\$ shares will be eligible for resale immediately without restriction pursuant to Rule 144(k).
+As of the date of the Unit Offering Prospectus, options to purchase \\\\ shares of Common Stock have been granted under the Stock Incentive Plan, which shares, if acquired pursuant to the exercise of options, are subject to lock-up agreements which expire one year after the date of this Prospectus (or earlier with the consent of the Representative).